 If you know why you’re doing something, even the most annoying tasks become bearable.
 It will become a part of the bigger picture.

-So, instead of diving into work, take a step back, think about why you do what you do, and then remove distractions.
-Now, it’s time to do work.
+So, instead of diving into work, take a step back, think about why you do what you do, and then rely on a system supports that.
+Not rocket science.
+Just science.

 Are you an auditory learner?

 Listen to my latest podcast episode, in which I share more tips about overcoming procrastination.